microsoft/pai/docs/tools/node_maintain.md

 Graceful decommissioning could minimize the impact on existing job when remove unhealthy nodes.
 This is a tool to help you achieve it in OpenPAI.

-**NOTES: This tool only decommission node in YARN, HDFS will not be decommissioned.**

-## Subcommand

 In OpenPAI, an unhealthy node-list records the nodes to be decommissioned.
-The list will be synced to necessary components, then every component could remove them as needed.
+Components could sync the list and decommission them as needed.

+**NOTES: For now, only YARN nodes are decommissioned, HDFS doesn't.**

+## Commands

 Currently, node-list update and component refresh are both manual actions.
-This tool provide corresponding command for them.
+This tool provides corresponding command for them.
 The only mandatory argument for all commands is `master_ip`.
 Usually, components share the same master ip, in different case(i.e. load-balance), you could overwrite `master_ip` separately by `--kubernetes-ip` and `--yarn-ip`